25% Of School-Aged Children Have Visual Issues That Affect Learning

 Who Needs Vision Therapy?

-Vision Therapy is a Doctor of Optometry supervised program designed to improve the function of the vision system – it’s often referred to as physical therapy for the eyes and brain – allowing better visual comfort, visual efficiency, and grace of movement.
+Vision Therapy in Port Elgin is a supervised program designed to improve the visual system’s function.
+Often compared to physical therapy for the eyes and brain, Vision Therapy enhances visual comfort, efficiency, and eye muscle coordination.

 Vision Therapy Facts